fomightez/indraniel_fqgrep-binder/README.md

 ------------------

 You more likely are interested [Fulcrum Genomics' fqgrep](https://github.com/fulcrumgenomics/fqgrep)!!
 It is much more current and better maintained than [Indraniel Das' fqgrep here](https://github.com/indraniel/fqgrep).
-I have a nice demostration site for Fulcrum Genomics' fqgrep that you can easily run via MyBinder-served sessions without installing anything on your machine, see [my fqgrep-binder repo](https://github.com/fomightez/fqgrep-binder).
+I have a nice demonstration site for Fulcrum Genomics' fqgrep that you can easily run via MyBinder-served sessions without installing anything on your machine, see [my fqgrep-binder repo](https://github.com/fomightez/fqgrep-binder).